Expiration

 There is no “rule of the thumb”, but we recommend double-testing the challenge by both a domain-expert for technical difficulty and another ChallMaker unrelated to this domain.

-Deleting instances when outdated then becomes a new goal of the system, thus we cannot extend the chall-manager as it would be a rupture of the Separation of Concerns Principle: it is the goal of another service, chall-manager-janitor
+Deleting instances when outdated then becomes a new goal of the system, thus we cannot extend the chall-manager as it would be a rupture of the Separation of Concerns Principle: it is the goal of another service, chall-manager-janitor.
+This is also justified by the frequency model applied to the janitor, which is unrelated to the chall-manager service itself.

 With such approach, other players could use the resources.
 Nevertheless, it requires a mecanism to wipe out infrastructure resources after a given time.